Kafue National Park Safari Packages and Accommodation

 Pack up the entire family for a safari holiday to Zambia that they will never forget.
 Intrepid journeys into Africa introduce your kids to the biggest classroom in the world, nature!
 Game viewing, nature walks, river cruises and camping under the stars are all part of a safari adventure your family will talk about for years down the line!

-Bring your children into the true wilderness of Zambia, our top African safari destination of all time – so check out the luxury lodge and bush camp accommodation where children are made to feel at home and book your special family package today.
+Bring your children into the true wilderness of Zambia, our top African safari destination of all time – so check out the luxury lodge and bush camp accommodation here.

 The Best of the Best Safaris in Kafue National Park